RebootJeff/rebootjeff.github.io/source/_posts/2013-09-25-hackr-diary-first-impressions.markdown

 ## JavaScript Nuggets

-### Null vs. Undefined

-`null` is a keyword, but `undefined` is just an identifier.
-It's like a variable that stores the value of `undefined`.
-This means you could write `undefined = 1;` and use it like any other variable, but things could get really messy if you do this.

 ### Guard operator

 Marcus, the primary instructor, warned us that some devs dislike the guard operator, but it's really concise (which is cool to him).
 The guard operator is a logical-AND that "guards" a small bit of code the same way an `if` statement would guard it.
 For example: